momolabo7/portfolio/content/blog/20221201_derive_triangle_to_triangle_transform.md

 It might be possible to solve this using good old simultenous equations but we can actually use matrices to figure this out.

-First, we will redefine $ S $ into a 3x3 matrix like so:
+First, we will redefine $ S $ into a 3x3 matrix by setting 1 in each vertices' 3rd component like so:

 $ S = \begin{bmatrix}\dot{s0} & \dot{s1} & \dot{s2} \end{bmatrix} = \begin{bmatrix}{s0_{x}} & {s1_{x}} & {s2_{x}} \\\ {s0_{y}} & {s1_{y}} & {s2_{y}} \\\ 1 & 1 & 1 \end{bmatrix} $